Skip to footer content

 • Expressions or Variables within Placeholders: In the final interpolated string, placeholders will be replaced by the values of the expressions or variables enclosed in curly braces ({}).

-• Final Interpolated String: This is the string that remains after interpolation, but placeholders have been replaced with the evaluated values of variables or expressions.
+• Final Interpolated String: This is the string that remains after interpolation, where placeholders have been replaced with the evaluated values of variables or expressions.

 {<interpolationExpression>[,<alignment>][:<formatString>]} //constant expression